vlasvlasvlas/llm-ai-datacheck/README.md

 ### Data Check - Thematic Areas

-Thematic Areas within the `/datachecks` directory are Markdown files designed to guide the analysis and search for specific content within the legal documents located in the `/data` directory.
+Thematic Areas within the `/datachecks` directory are Markdown files designed to guide the analysis and search for specific content within the AI related legal documents located in the `/data` directory.
 These thematic areas provide a structured framework for understanding and categorizing information pertinent to the overarching goal of the repository.
 Each thematic area file may include the following sections:

 #### Definitions: